sciurus/hledger-vagrant/README.md

 hledger installation is difficult on non-linux systems.
 The purpose of this repository is to make it easier to use on them via Vagrant.

+## Recording Transactions without hledger ##

+Because it is just a text file, you don't even need to install hledger to update the ledger file!
+Simply open _hledger.journal_ in your text editor of choice and add a new entry.
+The file format is for a basic entry is [described here](http://ledger-cli.org/3.0/doc/ledger3.html#The-Most-Basic-Entry), and there is a sample transaction already in the file.

 ## Accessing hledger ##

 You can interact with hledger either through a command line interface or from a web interface.
 Before doing either, you must